vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

     --file /MSMARCO/sample-feed/passage-all-feed.jsonl --host localhost --port 8080'
 </pre>

-Update all 8.8M passages with colbert tensor data.
+Update all 8.8M passages with the pre-computed ColBERT tensor data.
+This data was produced using the original ColBERT indexing utility.

  Note that we stream through using *bunzip2* as the uncompressed representation is large (JSON is not the best format for storing tensor data).

 <pre>